mjwanless/2800-202410-DTC13/README.md

 - FreshPlate does not incorporate AI into its operations.
 However, we do retrieve data from APIs.

 **Did you encounter any limitations?
 What were they, and how did you overcome them?**
-- We don't believe that we encountered any limitations.
+- We do not believe that we encountered any limitations.
 As we were just using AI for reference, there were no AI integration issues.

 ## Contact Information
+**Email**:
+Xinli Wang : shirley.wang.xl@outlook.com
-- **Email**: mwanless2@my.bcit.ca
+Malcolm Wanless: mwanless2@my.bcit.ca
+Flora Deng : hdeng24@my.bcit.ca
+Caroline Su : jsu62@my.bcit.ca
+Joao Eduardo Santos Pollhuber: jpollhuber@outlook.com